Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 ![](img/20230534-053452.png)

 The role groups listed above have the management roles *Data Classification Content Viewer* and *Data Classification List Viewer*.
+See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-content-explorer?view=o365-worldwide#permissions) for more info.

 A Global Admin must opt in for the tenant to create custom classifiers.
 This message first appears when accessing the Trainable Classifiers tab.